pikcube/Setting-Up-the-Slay-the-Spire-2-Debugger/README.md

 ![Image](visualstudioconfig.png)

 In Rider, go to Run / Debug Configuration > Edit Configurations.
 Click Add New Configuration (+) > .Net Executable, and fill out the Executable and Working Directory.
-Then click Okay.
+Then click OK.

 ![Image](riderconfig.png)